The Hitcher (1986 film): Home media

 The Hitcher has been released on VHS, laserdisc and DVD, though the film did not receive a high-definition release until 2019, when a Blu-ray and DVD mediabook set was released by Alive Fernsehjuwelen GmbH.
 This release presented the film uncut for the first time in Germany, though picture quality was not ideal, as the remaster was sourced from a 35mm German release print, the best film element known to exist at the time.
 However, British label Second Sight Films, while preparing a release of their own, discovered the original film elements to be held by Warner Bros.
 Pictures, owners of the HBO Films library, and were ultimately able to complete a 4K restoration of the film supervised by director Harmon.
 This restored version was released in both 4K and standard Blu-ray formats by Second Sight in the UK on September 30, 2024, and by Warner Bros.
-Home Entertainment (via Studio Distribution Services) in North America a few weeks later on October 22.
+Home Entertainment in North America a few weeks later on October 22.